 From electrification and solar to planting trees and rain gardens, members of the Ann Arbor community are getting involved in sustainability at home, at work, and in their everyday lives.
 To celebrate their actions and inspire others, we've compiled some stories - both written and recorded - from these community members.
 You'll find these stories below, grouped by topic.
 So, whether you're looking for inspiration or information, we invite you to explore these first-hand accounts of sustainability in action.
-And if you have a story of your own to share, please email us at [email protected], with the subject line: "Sustainability Story"!
+If you have a story of your own you would like to share, please email [email protected], with the subject line: "Sustainability Story"!

 A2ZERO: A Vision